+on the boundary, where $\Omega \subset \mathbb{R}^2$ is a convex domain normalized to have measure $|\Omega|=1$ that satisfies $\mathcal{A}(\Omega) \leq \varepsilon_0$ for some $\varepsilon_0$ sufficiently small (but positive and universal).
 We proceed by estimating the lifetime of Brownian motion itself, the beginning of our argument is adapted from \cite{jianfeng}.
 We estimate the expected lifetime of Brownian motion started at distance $\varepsilon$ from the point $x_0 \in \partial \Omega$.
 Since $\Omega$ is convex, there is a supporting hyperplane (i.e. a line) in $x_0$ such that all of $\Omega$ is strictly contained on one side of the hyperplane (and possibly the hyperplane itself).
 We pick a time $T$ (to be chosen later) and consider Brownian motion running for $T$ units of time.
 Brownian motion in the plane can be decoupled into two independent (one-dimensional) Brownian motions in two coordinates.

 We consider those as separate.
 For now we focus only, using the orientation suggested in the Figure, on the Brownian motion acting in the $y-$coordinate.
 Clearly, if one starts rather close to the boundary, then the likelihood of hitting the boundary must be rather large.
 This quantity is known and classical in probability theory.

 \begin{lemma}[Reflection principle; e.g.~\cite{katz}] Let $\varepsilon > 0$ and let $T_{\varepsilon}$ be the hitting time for Brownian motion started at $B(0) = \varepsilon$, $T_{\varepsilon} = \inf\left\{ t > 0: B(t) = 0\right\}.$ Then